Early Childhood Education, MA

 Licensure requirements

 Students who complete the Early Childhood program earn a State of Illinois Professional Education License, with an early childhood endorsement and early childhood special education approval, which will allow teaching special needs pre-kindergarten only.
-With careful planning, students can add on an additional endorsement in Bilingual/ESL education, Elementary Education, and Special Education (LBS1).
+With careful planning, students can add an additional endorsement in Bilingual/ESL education, Elementary Education, and Special Education (LBS1).

-In order to qualify for Roosevelt University’s recommendation for the Illinois teaching license and early childhood endorsement, students must meet all general education requirements that are in effect at the time of their application.
+To qualify for Roosevelt University's recommendation for the Illinois teaching license and early childhood endorsement, students must meet all general education requirements that are in effect at the time of their application.

 Year 1